 - Several families keep their kid’s glucose levels balanced by calculating the number of carbs consumed at every meal, then altering insulin doses for it.
 On packaged foods, the number of total carbohydrates per serving is listed on the label.
 One can deduct the grams of dietary fiber, as this is not digested.
 Then multiply the total by the number of servings of that meal that your kid consumes.
 Whether you’re eating out or cooking at home, you can look up carbohydrates counts & portion sizes for diets online.

 With an “exchange plan,” your kid’s menu will comprise the amount he can consume from 6 different food groups: vegetable, fruit, milk, starch, meat & fat.
 One food can be swapped for another with the same amount of protein, fats carbs, and calories.
-For diabetic kids, dietitians often will emphasis on carbohydrates exchanges since this affects blood glucose level the most.
+For diabetic kids, dietitians often will emphasise carbohydrates exchanges since this affects blood glucose levels the most.